ktracy94/ktracy94.github.io/_posts/2016-04-24-Python-Flask.md

 "layout :": post
 layout: post
 ---
-The first step to ensure that Python Flask is installed on your server.
+The first step is to ensure that Python Flask is installed on your server.
 As we discussed last post, I am currently using Flask to retrieve data from the user who is attempting to register for something.
 The first thing that I did in my code was to ensure that I have correct inclusions.
 The top of my Server.py code is:

 	import os
 	import psycopg2